Climate Jargon

 Solar cycle: Slight changes in the Sun’s energy over 11-year cycles with minor climate effects

-Solar farm: See solar power plant
+Solar farm: See Solar power plant

 Solar radiation: Sunlight including infrared and ultraviolet

-Stratosphere: Layer of the atmosphere between 20 kilometers or 65,000 feet high, and 50 kilometers or 164,000 feet
+Stratosphere: Atmosphere layer between 65,000 feet and 164,000 feet high

 Subsidence: Land dropping relative to its surroundings, often caused by pumping underground water